 Invite colleagues to extend your analysis.

-In the Live Editor, you can include formatted text as part of the interactive narrative.
-Use bold, italic, and underlined text to highlight important words or ideas.
+Include formatted text as part of the interactive narrative.
+Use bold, italic, and underlined text to highlight important words.
 Use bullets or numbers to format lists.

 Solar declination and solar elevation